 Six Top Foods to Combat Obesity

-To fit in nicely with National Obesity Awareness Week, here are some of the best of health foods that will help you fight what can often be an uphill battle against obesity.
-Many of the foods mentioned have a satiating, or satisfying, effect on your appetite, which along with their fat-busting properties, helps you to eat less and still remain healthy.
+Weight loss can often seem like an uphill battle but there are some foods which naturally help you tackle that uphill battle against obesity.
+Many of the foods mentioned here have a satiating, or satisfying, effect on your appetite, which along with their fat-busting properties, helps you to eat less and still remain healthy.
 But remember, everything must be in balance and eating just one of these foods in excess will not solve the problem.

 Generally, it is better to eat apples with red or dark red skins.
 The darker an apple’s skin, the richer it is in antioxidants, and the stronger its fat-burning effects will be.
-However, if you prefer a crispy, crunchy Granny Smith, don’t worry, they will still assist you in combating obesity, and certainly aid towards weight loss.
+However, if you prefer a crispy, crunchy Granny Smith, don’t worry, they will still assist you in combatting obesity and certainly aid towards weight loss.

 As well as being heart-healthy, whole grains, such as oats, which are non-sugar and non-processed, are a rich source of fibre.
 They break down and burn up twice the amount of calories that other foods do.
 Oats also make you feel more satiated after eating, making you less likely to reach for snacks or treats during the day.
 Strongly recommended as a breakfast meal with, perhaps, a little fruit and fresh nuts, they are probably the best start to the day you can have.